Skip to content

 Oh, and what’s the difference?
 You can find violet on the visible color spectrum.
 As in, the V in the ROYGBIV acronym.
 But purple is the combination of mixtures of red and blue light.

-Indigo, by the way, is bluer.
+Indigo, by the way, is even bluer than violet.

 Color Theory – Brown/Tan